Dherse/masterproef/content/2_ecosystem.typ

 The first analysis, which looks at traditional programming languages, will look at the syntaxes of the following languages: _C_, _Rust_, and _Python_.
 These languages have been chosen as they are some of the most popular languages in the world, but also because they each bring different strengths and weaknesses with regards to the following aspects:
 - _C_ is a low-level language that is used as the building block for other non-traditional computation types such as @fpga[s] by being used for @hls @schafer_high_level_2020, but is also being used for novel use cases such as quantum programming @mccaskey_extending_2021.
 - _Rust_ is another low-level language, it has not seen wide use in @hls or other non-traditional computation types, but it has modern features that make it a good candidate for @api development.
 However, _Rust_ has a very steep learning curve, making it unsuitable for non-programmers @rust_learning_curve.
-- _Python_ is a common language that is used by a vast proportion of researchers and engineers #cite("stackoverflow_survey", "python_research"), which makes it a great candidate as the starting point of any language development.
+- _Python_ is a common language that is used by a vast proportion of researchers and engineers @stackoverflow_survey @python_research, which makes it a great candidate as the starting point of any language development.
 It is also used for some @hdl development @villar_python_2011 and is used for the development of the existing photonic processor @api[s], as well as for other non-traditional computation types such as quantum computing.
 However, it is a high-level, generally slow language with a syntax generally unsuitable for hardware description, as will be further discussed later.

 The second analysis will focus on different forms of #gloss("hdl", long: true, suffix: [s]) and simulation languages.
 Most notably, the following languages will be analysed:
 - _SytemC_ is a language that has seen increased use in @hls for @fpga[s].